-The program fees for 2014 summer programs are $5,400.
+The program fees for 2014 summer programs are $5,400 per session.
 This cost includes tuition for two courses, course related field trips, full room and board (including homestays with host families), pre-trip preparation materials, airport or bus transfers, medical/emergency insurance, and general program oversight.
 Airfare is not included in any program price, nor are visa application fees or entry/exit taxes.

 The Center for Global Education strives to create for its students an intentionally diverse community of co-learners in which a variety of cultures and backgrounds is represented.
 Students, faculty, and staff help each other form responses to issues of oppression such as racism, sexism, homophobia, economic inequality, xenophobia, and classism in an environment where diversity expands the range of understanding.
 Towards this end, the Center offers scholarships for students who belong to historically disadvantaged groups.

 The Center for Global Education offers a range of scholarships and financial aid to students with demonstrated financial need and whose participation in a semester or summer academic program contributes to a community of co-learners that values a variety of cultures and backgrounds.
 In the year 2012-2013, CGE awarded more than $27,000 in discounts and scholarships.